Psychological Science (PSYS)

 PSYS 3210.
 Behavioral Genetics.
 3 Credits.

 Students will gain conceptual understanding of the contributions of genes, environments, and the interplay of these and other factors, to various behaviors.
 Addresses variety of approaches to behavioral genetics research, including family and twin studies, animal studies, genome-wide association studies and the candidate gene approach.
-Prerequisite: (PSYS 2000 or PSYS 2002; PSYS 2200); or (NSCI 2105, BIOL 1400, BCOR 1400, or BCOR 1425).
+Prerequisites: PSYS 2000 or PSYS 2002 and PSYS 2200; or NSCI 2105, BIOL 1000, BIOL 1400, BCOR 1400, or BCOR 1425.

 PSYS 3250.
 Psychopharmacology.
 3 Credits.

 Effects of drugs (both medical and recreational) on behavior.
 Topics such as drug effects on learning, memory, motivation, perception, emotions, and aggression.
-Prerequisites: PSYS 2000 or PSYS 2002; PSYS 2200 or NSCI 2105.
+Prerequisites: PSYS 2000 or PSYS 2002; PSYS 2200, NSCI 2100, or NSCI 2105.

 PSYS 3300.
 Advanced Social Psychology.
 3 Credits.